 - there is an expectation that 75% of pupils in state-funded schools will study the EBacc by 2022 – rising to 90% in 2025.
 This is a slight softening of timeline – but not of over-arching intent

 - there will be two headline accountability measures specifically on the EBacc; number of entries and performance scores (N.B. it’s also embedded within the Progress 8 and Attainment 8 measures that are already in place)

 - Ofsted will need to reflect the government’s EBacc policy in its inspection procedures.

 The consultation response document is emphatic in its assertion that the arts in schools is ‘broadly stable’ and that there has been ‘an increase in the number of students taking one arts subject’.
 It draws from the recent New Schools Network (NSN) report, The Two Cultures to support its claims that schools with increased EBacc numbers also have increased arts subject numbers.
 You can read the NSN's response to the paper here.

 Alongside the consultation response the Government also published a paper entitled Trends in arts subjects in schools where English Baccalaureate entry has increased.
 We’ve covered this separately in this post.

 What does this mean for the arts?

 This response from the Department of Education is frustrating on a number of levels.
-Re-reading the technical briefing we used to make our response to the consultation, it is clear that many of our points were not taken on and the assumptions that we challenged are reiterated in the response document.
+Re-reading the Cultural Learning Alliance EBacc Technical Briefing we used to make our response to the consultation, it is clear that many of our points were not taken on and the assumptions that we challenged are reiterated in the response document.

 Here are some of the main areas where we disagree: